 When I was in high school, I’d written a book report on Vilhjálmur Stefansson’s The Friendly Arctic, which described the way sod iglus were made.
 [Vilhjálmur Stefansson lived and traveled with the Inuit of the Central Arctic Coast of North America from 1906 through 1912.
 Stefansson wrote that an iglu is a “more or less permanent shelter for man or beast.”]

 When I moved to Kotzebue, on the coast, I built a temporary frame house, but when I moved across the inlet from Kotzebue, I was in an area with trees and sod and able to build an iglu for my family.
 It was about 14 feet square, and it was very much superior to the frame house.
-I had moved so that I could use firewood for heating rather than burn oil for heat, and that heated the iglu well.
+I had moved so that I could use firewood for heating rather than burn oil for heat.
+Wood heated the iglu well.

 I built the sod home mostly out of poles.
 My friend, Charlie Jones, a Kotzebue local, had a little sawmill not far from where I was building, so I had him cut me some lumber for flooring.